synchronisator/musescore-sonic-pi-export/README.md

 # Limitations
 - No Support for repeatings.
 Use "Tools > Unroll Repeats"
+- No support for changing BPM

 # Todos
-- disable tracks by bool in SonicPi
 - detect numerator / denominator
 - Tie/Slur-Support
 - create better beat